 Starting in 2013, researchers conducted a series of experiments in partnership with ONAS to study household demand for mechanized desludging services (Lipscomb and Schechter, 2018).
 These experiments included offering households fixed, subsidized prices to encourage adoption of mechanized desludging.
-About half of randomly-selected households were offered a subsidized price of about \$31 USD, which represented a significant discount over the baseline average market price of about \$45 USD.3 In order to use the subsidies, households needed to call the call center and request a desludging using the matching platform.
+About half of randomly-selected households were offered a subsidized price of about \$31 USD, which represented a significant discount over the baseline average market price of about \$45 USD.4 In order to use the subsidies, households needed to call the call center and request a desludging using the matching platform.
 Each household had two subsidized desludgings available to use in a twelve month period.
 The availability of these experimental subsidies ended in mid-2014.

 Key for this paper is the sampling strategy used to identify subsidized neighborhoods and comparable neighborhoods without any exposure to the experimental subsidies.
 The field team first mapped a set of grid points across the city, placed 200 meters apart, and assigned every other grid point for possible inclusion in the experimental sample (the "treated" grid points).
-The remaining grid points were held out for inclusion in a companion research project without any associated experiment.
-These two surveys used similar criteria to include or exclude particular grid points, and the final retained sample excludes areas connected
+The remaining grid points were held out for inclusion in a companion research

-$^{^{3}}$ As Deutschmann et al. (2021b) describe, the other half of sampled households were offered subsidized prices of about \$43 USD, representing a small discount over the average price.
+4As Deutschmann et al. (2021b) describe, the other half of sampled households were offered subsidized prices of about \$43 USD, representing a small discount over the average price.
 Take-up at this price was much lower, although some households did call to redeem these discounts.
 In what follows, I refer simply to the experimental subsidies without distinguishing the prices.
 On average, in a given neighborhood five households received a "high" subsidy offer and five households received a "low" subsidy offer.
 In most neighborhoods, the number of high subsidy offers was between four and six.

-to the sewage network, highly flood-prone areas (in which household sanitation behavior is necessarily quite different), non-residential areas, and one small region of the city in which sampling was conducted differently for a different pilot experiment.
+project without any associated experiment.
+These two surveys used similar criteria to include or exclude particular grid points, and the final retained sample excludes areas connected to the sewage network, highly flood-prone areas (in which household sanitation behavior is necessarily quite different), non-residential areas, and one small region of the city in which sampling was conducted differently for a different pilot experiment.
 Figure 1 illustrates the retained set of grid points which were included for each research project.
 I rely on the locations of these grid points to determine whether a particular area of the city was exposed to experimental subsidies.
-The surveys conducted with households near treated and non-treated grid points were distinct in time and relied on slightly different criteria for inclusion of a particular household, so I do not directly consider household characteristics from those surveys for my primary empirical strategy.4
+The surveys conducted with households near treated and non-treated grid points were distinct in time and relied on slightly different criteria for inclusion of a particular household, so I do not directly consider household characteristics from those surveys for my primary empirical strategy.5